canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 <Sets>`, :ref:`maps <Maps>` or intervals.
 In the following example, the first
 rule will match both IPv4 and IPv6 packets if both the transport protocol is UDP (``meta l4proto udp``) and the destination port is ``53`` (``udp dport 53``).
-The second rule will match packets if network protocol is IPv4 (implied), the transport protocol is UDP (implied) and either:
+The second rule will match packets if the network protocol is IPv4 (implied), the transport protocol is UDP (implied) and either:

 * the IPv4 destination address is ``10.1.1.1`` and the destination port is ``53``